bookflowai/bookflow.macos/README.md

 - Generate concise summaries and tailored exercises for each chapter using the Gemini AI model.
 - Visualize pages as thumbnails and interact with the content seamlessly.

-This project is part of a broader vision to create a community-driven language learning tool, with plans to integrate a meme coin (BookFlowAI Coin) to fund further development.
+This project is part of a broader vision to create a community-driven language learning tool.

 ## Features